 You might need to think about registering business names or setting up a company – and that’s before you even start buying stock, renting premises, obtaining insurance or perhaps get set up to work from home.
 You also need to consider the costs of a website, branding and marketing to attract customers.

-If you’re just starting out, borrowing from “the Bank of Mum and Dad” could seem like a great option.
+If you’re just starting out, borrowing from 'the Bank of Mum and Dad' could seem like a great option.
 You might have parents, family members or even friends who are happy to invest in your business idea or be a guarantor for your lease or a bank loan.

 Here are some questions to ask before getting your loved ones involved in the financial side of your business.

-How will the investment be treated?
+How will the money be treated?

 Can your loved ones afford it?